-Marking is not relieving oneself – it is leaving small amounts of urine on items (trees, bushes, couch) to leave their “calling card” and to say “this is mine.”
-It seems natural for canines, but is very annoying to humans.
+Marking is not the same as a dog relieving itself – it is leaving small amounts of urine on items (trees, bushes, couch) to leave a“calling card” and to say “this is mine.”
+It seems natural for dogs, but is very annoying to humans.
 This often starts happening in adolescence as dogs mature.
-Urine marking can occur in both male and female dogs of any age, although it is seen as a problem most commonly in male dogs.
+Female dogs can urine mark, although it is seen as a problem most commonly in male dogs.
 Urine marking is different than having accidents in the house.
 Typically, when a dog is marking it is a small amount of urine in several places.
 These places may be random, or they could be in a favorite spot.
 Dogs can mark for many reasons; the two most common are to show ownership on what they consider their territory and anxiety.

-Below are some steps you can take to help get a handle on marking.
+Below are some steps you can take to help get a stop a dog from marking.

 First, it is recommended that you bring your dog to your veterinarian to make sure there is nothing medically wrong.
 Urinary tract infections and other medical conditions can mimic urine marking.

-If your dog is not spayed or neutered yet and you are not considering breeding or showing in conformation, this is something to consider.
-Altering pets that are marking helps to eliminate the issue in 50 to 60 percent of dogs.
+If your dog is not spayed or neutered and you are not planning breeding or showing in conformation, this is something to consider.
+Altering or “fixing” pet dogs that are marking helps to eliminate the issue in 50 to 60 percent of dogs.

 Dogs like to place their territorial stamp on new items, especially if they come from a place where there might have been another dog.
 Try to remember to place new items off the floor and out of reach of your dog.